scoconno/scoconno.github.io/Teaching/Examined/CT/Handout.md

 : A group of statements in which some of them (**the premises**) are intended to support another of them (**the conclusion**).

-Arguments are embedded in the conversation we have with one another, the various things we read, and the various papers we write.
-Philosophers try to extract arguments from all the noise to see exactly what is being claimed and what evidence is being provided.
+Arguments are embedded in the conversations we have with one another, the various things we read, and the various papers we write.
+Philosophers try to extract arguments from all this noise to see exactly what is being claimed and what evidence is being provided.
 They will regularly present the arguments they hear or read about in bullet form:

 + P1: All humans are mortal.
 + P2: Socrates is human.